The Co-op is a mobile application that facilitates the exchange of produce and items in local communities.

 The case for sensible and sustainable consumerism

 The urgent challenges of sustainability require a reduction in consumption.
 ‘Sensible consumerism’ is to strive for a reduction in waste and excess.
-At the same time, we also distinguish between and sustainable consumerism.
+At the same time, we also distinguish between green and sustainable consumerism.
 The former addresses the consumption behaviour at the end of the pipe by changing the producers and products being consumed, while the latter focuses on the drivers of consumption and intervenes at a preventative level.

 USERS SHOWCASE THE PRODUCE AND ITEMS AVAILABLE HERE.